Ely Rural District: History

 The district had its origins in the Ely Poor Law Union, which had been created in 1836, covering Ely and several surrounding parishes.
 In 1872 sanitary districts were established, giving public health and local government responsibilities for rural areas to the existing boards of guardians of poor law unions.
 The Ely Rural Sanitary District therefore covered the area of the poor law union except for Ely itself, which already had a local board of health and so formed its own urban sanitary district.
-The Ely Rural Sanitary District was administered from Ely Union Workhouse, which had been built in 1837 on Cambridge Road in Ely.
+The Ely Rural Sanitary District was administered from Ely Union Workhouse, which had been built in 1837 at Tower Road in Ely.

 Under the Local Government Act 1894, rural sanitary districts became rural districts from 28 December 1894.
 The act also specified that rural sanitary districts which straddled county boundaries should be split into separate rural districts for the part in each county.
 Whilst most of the Ely Rural Sanitary District was in the Isle of Ely, it also contained Redmere, a small parish in Norfolk which had a population of about 40.
 An inquiry was held and it was decided to amend the county boundary to transfer Redmere from Norfolk into the Isle of Ely.
 In the event the change of county boundary did not take effect until 30 September 1895, a few months after Ely Rural District had come into being, and Redmere was therefore briefly a rural district on its own.
 However, the act allowed for such small rural districts to be temporarily administered by the district from which they had been separated, as long as separate accounts were kept.
 In practice therefore, Redmere Rural District was an accounting distinction; it was always administered by Ely Rural District.

 Ely Rural District Council held its first meeting on 3 January 1895 at the workhouse, when James Luddington of Littleport, a Conservative, was appointed the first chairman of the council.

 In 1974 Ely Rural District was abolished, and its area made part of the new East Cambridgeshire district of Cambridgeshire.